12 Month Practical Course

 This scheme is intended for learners between the ages of 16 & 24 years at sign up, who have not already completed an equine apprenticeship or further education qualification (ie Degree or Diploma) and are provided in conjunction with Guildford College (Merrist Wood Campus).

-After completion of their 1 month Introductory Course, students will be reviewed and if successful and eligible will then be signed up as an employee on an Apprenticeship scheme.
+After completion of their voluntary week, students will be reviewed and if successful and eligible will then be signed up as an employee on an Apprenticeship scheme.

 Apprentices at Wellington Riding will receive:-

 Contracted fixed term employment with Wellington Riding

 Apprentice weekly wage @ statutory apprentice rate (less any Statutory Deductions and accommodation charge if residential, see below) 5 day working week totalling 45 hours